 Co-owned by Singapore Idol’s very own Taufik Batisah, this halal-friendly, Arab Street cafe serves up seriously crispy, Nashville-style fried chicken, seasoned with organic dry peppers (including ghost peppers) for an extra spicy kick.
 Other popular items are the sliders, as well as their chicken and waffles combo.

 Halal dim sum spots are uncommon; ones that serve feast-worthy fare (as The Dim Sum Place does) are even more so.
 Tuck into mouth watering classics like xiao long bao and har gow, freshly served in steaming bamboo baskets.
 And try their authentic Cantonese and local offerings such as the Crispy Rice in Superior Soup and Assam fish.

 There’s no place else more unique to dine than within the one-hectare Ginger Garden of the Singapore Botanic Gardens which houses semi alfresco restaurant The Halia.
-You’ll want to grab everything from the Paperboy Oven-Baked Halibut Fillet to the Halia’s Chilli Crab Gratin; but be sure to leave room for sweets like the Sticky Toffee Pudding or Three Milk Cake that sees white chocolate chantilly and fruit nibbles.
+You’ll want to grab everything from the Paperboy Oven-Baked Halibut Fillet to The Halia’s Chilli Crab Spaghettini; but be sure to leave room for sweets like the Sticky Toffee Pudding or Die Die Must Have Chocolate that sees a mix of fruits and chocolate.